dotcore64/socket.io-as-promised/README.md

 Allows you to more easily respond to your user's events by employing promises instead of callbacks.
 Also supports async functions and [bluebird](https://github.com/petkaantonov/bluebird) coroutines.
 Supports Node >= 0.10.

+It also helps with error handling, which is important since Socket.IO does not serialize `Error` objects.

 ## Install

 ```